csm-kb/csm-kb/README.md

 <summary><h4>🏙️ Main Portfolio</h4></summary>

 **Current Positions**
-- **Principal Platform Architect @ RTX**
-  - led the Developer Experience team that architected & built the next evolution of an automated self-serve internal developer platform, enabling dozens of teams across programs to manage AWS infra for hundreds of dev VMs and production runtimes + estimate & manage traceable costs across charge codes
-  - spearheaded multiple GenAI / agentic workflow initiatives and demos to demonstrate the power of the product engineering paradigm shift across orgs
-  - owned, maintained, and cross-collaborated on satellite & ground station sims and systems for customers requiring mission and constellation capabilities
-  - increased agility by mentoring engineers on commercial tech (Docker, Kubernetes, AWS + more) to solve problems faster

 - **Founder @ Omnith**
   - I do F500 consulting + contracting work (platform engineering, AI/ML, and developer experience) and build cool new products/technologies by myself & with teams under this namesake.